-Areas covered in the course will be: Digital illustration, handmade graphics, tactile illustration, graffiti and other nontraditional image-making methods such as paper cut-out, collage and stitching.
+Areas covered in the course will be: Digital illustration, hand-made graphics, tactile illustration, graffiti and other non-traditional image-making methods such as paper cut-out, collage and stitching.
 Although the majority of the course is skill-based training, the design assignment also requires students to learn how to articulate ideas and integrate different skills into a well-planned creative strategy.

-VART 2226 Design for Hypermedia (3,4,0) (E)
+VART 2226 Design for Hypermedia (3,4)

-Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses